 MQTT Engine provides a configuration section to the Ignition Gateway and this can be seen in the left side bar of the Ignition Gateway web UI.

-The configuration options for each of the three tabs - General, Servers, and Namespaces - are detailed below.
+The configuration options for each of the three tabs - General, Servers, Sets, and Namespaces - are detailed below.

 General